sampsyo/cs6120/content/blog/2020-12-18-db-compiler/index.md

 Existing database systems initially convert a SQL query to a tree of relational algebra operators and then interpret that plan.
 In the past, this wasn't a bottleneck as the main cost of processing data was reading and writing data to disk.
 Since the amount of CPU time spent processing data was negligible compared to the disk access time, the overheads of interpretation didn't play a large role.

 Nowadays, databases have access to faster storage and large amounts of main memory which means that the CPU time spent processing data is much more valuable.
+As mentioned in [this overview](https://15721.courses.cs.cmu.edu/spring2018/slides/03-compilation.pdf) of different execution engine implementations, "To go 10x faster, the DBMS must execute 90% fewer instructions.
+To go 100x faster, the DBMS must execute 99% fewer instructions."
 To reduce the overhead of interpretation, we can directly compile trees of operators down to binary and then execute them.
 This projects explores implementing such a compiler.

 ## Background